How to Become a Hospice Nurse

 Step 3: Get Certified

-- Certified Hospital and Palliative Pediatric Nurse (CHPPN)
+- Certified Hospice and Palliative Pediatric Nurse (CHPPN)

-According to a report in the New England Journal of Medicine, for the first time since the early 20th century, more Americans have chosen to die at home than in the hospital.
-And the journal Hospice News reported that more than half of Medicare patients who died in 2018 did so while in hospice.
-Much of this has to do with the rapid aging of the population combined with the increased acceptance of palliative measures.
+The New England Journal of Medicine found that for the first time since the early 20th century, more Americans have chosen to die at home than in the hospital.
+Additionally, Hospice News reported that more than half of Medicare patients who died in 2018 did so while in hospice.

 - National Hospice and Palliative Care Organization